lukso-network/docs/docs/learn/getting-started.md

 # Welcome to LUKSO

-The purpose of this section is to teach you the least amount possible to get you coding and try out everything LUKSO has to offer.
+The purpose of this section is to get you started coding quickly and try out everything LUKSO has to offer.

 ## What is LUKSO?